vladbph/cymatix-doc/README.md

 ![Deduction](http://www.zcymatix.com/img/deduction_page.png "Deduction")

-# Using `prompts` example
+# Using `prompts`

-What if I want AI system to respond to user query, how should I do that?
-Let's use the 'Hello World' code.
-Simple:
+What if we want AI system to respond to user query?
+Let's use the 'Hello World' code:
 ```
 .train
     GREETING: Hello World